killianobrien/analytical-methods/multi-var-calculus-01.md

 $$ \frac{ \partial f}{\partial y} = x^2. $$

 ## Multi-variable calculus \\\\ the partial derivative

+In practice we make use of all the standard derivatives and properties of differentiation that we have from the one-variable case, along with the following principle:

 >when differentiating a multi-variable function, $f$ say, with respect to the variable $x$, we treat the other variables as if they were constants, so that $f$ becomes a function of the single-variable $x$, and then differentiate $f$ using the standard one-variable differentiation techniques